SxvxgeUser/CustomDeaths/README.md

 **Permissions:**

 `CustomDeaths.CDM` - Permission to use /cdm to change death messages.
-`StaffChannel.Admin` - Permission to use all /cdmadmin commands.
+`CustomDeaths.Admin` - Permission to use all /cdmadmin commands.
-`StaffChannel.Staff` - Permission to use only /cdmadmin inspect.
+`CustomDeaths.Staff` - Permission to use only /cdmadmin inspect.
 Useful for mods to find out who has a explicit death message.